Bolton Institute of Medical Sciences

 In addition to a range of new courses and apprenticeships, the college will also deliver continual professional development opportunities for existing NHS people.

-A collaborative project between the University of Bolton, Bolton College, Bolton NHS Foundation Trust and Bolton Council, IMS will give people a direct route into clinical healthcare employment, with a focus on practical, skills-based learning in a live hospital environment.
+A collaborative project between the University of Bolton, Bolton College, Bolton NHS Foundation Trust and Bolton Council, it gives people a direct route into clinical healthcare employment, with a focus on practical, skills-based learning in a live hospital environment.

 In addition to a range of new courses and apprenticeships that will provide entry-level and higher-level skills development for those aged 16+, IMS will also deliver continual professional development opportunities for existing NHS staff.